ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: channel_count

     Indicates the number of channels that the specific instrument driver  supports.
-For each attribute for which the IVI_VAL_MULTI_CHANNEL flag  attribute is set, the IVI engine maintains a separate cache value for each  channel.
+For each property for which the IVI_VAL_MULTI_CHANNEL flag  property is set, the IVI engine maintains a separate cache value for each  channel.

     The following table lists the characteristics of this property.